Updated: Aug 22

 Even if you comply with the Statute of Limitations and file your lawsuit within two (2) years, if you failed to properly send your Ante Litem Notice you will be barred from recovery and the governmental entity will not be required to compensate you for the injuries you suffered.

-With that in mind, it is key that if you suspect your injury was caused by a governmental entity that you consult an attorney as soon as possible after the incident occurs.
+With that in mind, it is key that if you suspect your injury was caused by a governmental entity that you consult an Alabama Personal Injury Lawyer as soon as possible after the incident occurs.
 It is often difficult to tell if a governmental entity is a member of the State, County, or City.
 Therefore, do not wait beyond the six (6) month deadline to consult and attorney, or you are risking losing your ability to be compensated.